Pillsbury Flour Products Recalled Due To Potential Salmonella Risk

 - Pillsbury® Unbleached All-Purpose Flour 5LB, Case #0 51500222413, UPC Code #0 51500222416, Lot Code #8 293, Best if Used by Date: APR 20 2020

 Hometown Food Company is offering to replace these potentially contaminated products.
 If you have any of the affected items, contact the company at 1-800-767-4466 to receive a coupon for a free product replacement.
 Be sure to dispose of the flour after you contact the company.
-Alternatively, you can return the flour bags to their point of purchase for a free refund.
+Alternatively, you can return the flour bags to their point of purchase for a full refund.

 The Mayo Clinic states that salmonella poisoning symptoms can take up to two days to appear.
 Once symptoms begin, it may take as long as 10 days to get them back under control.
 Gastrointestinal-related symptoms may also plague sufferers for several months.
 The most common signs to look for include: